Laci Kay Somers Flaunts Underboob In Tiny Neon Bikini Top

 In addition, the model posted a short video to promote the new photos on her Instagram stories.
 The clip was seemingly taken around the same time that the photos were taken, because the lighting was the exact same.
 The sun appeared to be rising or sinking into the horizon, with yellow-tinged clouds in the backdrop.

 Prior to this, Laci also shared another update where she showed off her black lingerie.
 But instead of sharing the typical lingerie snap, she chose to share photos of herself eating pizza.
-She and a fellow friend sat on the edge of a white kitchen counter in black lingerie.
+She and a fellow friend sat on the edge of a white kitchen counter in the lingerie.
 Laci’s ensemble included a low-cut bra and matching bottoms, along with a pair of colorful slippers.
 She winked flirtatiously for the shot.